ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/fields.rst

      - FALSE
      - TRUE
      - {"data": [{"name": "TLP:AMBER"}]}
-   * - source
-     - The Indicator’s Source
-     - String
-     - FALSE
-     - TRUE
-     - "Host used by hacker conglomerate tracked to Iran"
    * - tags
      - A list of Tags applied to the Indicator
      - String